King Charles III arrives in Canada to underscore its sovereignty after Trump annexation threats

 “Canada’s strength lies in building a strong future while embracing its English, French, and Indigenous roots — the union of peoples that forms our bedrock.”

-His plane landed and Carney, the new prime minister and a former head of the Bank of England, and Canada’s first indigenous governor general, Mary Simon, the king’s representative in Canada, gathered to greet the king and Queen Camilla as well a 25-member honor guard from the Royal Canadian Dragoons, for which the king is colonel-in-chief.
+Carney, the new prime minister and a former head of the Bank of England, and Canada’s first Indigenous governor general, Mary Simon, the king’s representative in Canada, greeted the king and Queen Camilla at the airport.
+A 25-member honor guard from the Royal Canadian Dragoons, for which the king is colonel-in-chief, was also on hand.

+The King also dropped the ceremonial first puck or ball during a street hockey game at a community event.

 Charles and Camilla’s presence “reaffirms the enduring constitutional bond that has shaped Canada’s journey into a proud and independent nation,” Simon said in a statement Monday.